neta-elad/implicit-rankings-timers/README.md

 - [ ] Axioms that may eliminate spurious phantom states, e.g. t_(p and q) >= t_p, t_q.

 ### Examples
-- Reordering example from Towards Liveness Proofs at Scale.
 - The rest of the liveness to safety examples: multi_paxos, stoppable_paxos.
 Model Paxos more accurately.
 - Finish examples from implicit rankings paper - 3 other self-stabilization protocols.
 - Challenging future examples: